A few words

 History

-Our story starts with the birth of a child...
+Our story starts with a child...

-...and continues forward with a Child's dream for a better future.
+...and continues forward with a child's dream for a better future.

 And is it any wonder in a system that fundamentally treats children as something to be fought over, rather than one that encourages, even insists, that family should come together to work on a future that is beneficial for all?
 Blended families are still families.
 We want to support families, not lawyers and courts.